neelabhsinha/flame/README.md

 |   |....
 │
 ```
-- images - RGB images as numpy arrays with (height,width,channels)
+- images - RGB images as numpy arrays with (height,width,channels).
+Stored as one folder for each subject, and images inside those (as npy arrays).
-- heatmaps - 2D landmark heatmaps with (height, width, channels)
+- heatmaps - 2D landmark heatmaps with (height, width, channels).
+Stored as one folder for each subject, and images inside those (as npy arrays).
-- facial_landmarks_2d - 2D facial landmarks in the form of numpy arrays saved as pickle (index i of a file contains data corresponding to (i+1)th image and heatmap)
+- facial_landmarks_2d - 2D facial landmarks in the form of numpy arrays saved as pickle (index i of a file contains data corresponding to (i+1)th image and heatmap file inside the given subject folder as that of the pickle file).
-- head_pose - Head pose angles in the form of numpy arrays of the type [pitch,yaw,roll] angle numpy arrays (index i of a file contains data corresponding to (i+1)th image and heatmap)
+- head_pose - Head pose angles in the form of numpy arrays of the type [pitch,yaw,roll] angle numpy arrays (index i of a file contains data corresponding to (i+1)th image and heatmap file inside the given subject folder as that of the pickle file).
+If not available, headpose can be used from the output of [Openface 2.0](https://github.com/TadasBaltrusaitis/OpenFace).
-- gaze_angles - Gaze angles in the form of numpy arrays of the type [yaw, pitch] angle numpy arrays (index i of a file contains data corresponding to (i+1)th image and heatmap)
+- gaze_angles - Gaze angles in the form of numpy arrays of the type [yaw, pitch] angle numpy arrays (index i of a file contains data corresponding to (i+1)th image and heatmap file inside the given subject folder as that of the pickle file).

 Steps -
 1. Extract Face crops from [RetinaFace](https://github.com/serengil/retinaface) and zero-pad them to nearest 4:5 ratio
 2. Crop them to 384 * 450 pixels
 3. Run [Openface 2.0](https://github.com/TadasBaltrusaitis/OpenFace) on these images
 4. Collect the 2D facial landmarks from it in the above directory structure as per the given instruction above
 5. Collect the images, head pose, and gaze targets in the above directory structure as per given instructions.
-To generate head_pose angles from rotation matrix, use get_head_pose_angles from utils/preprocess.py
+To generate head_pose angles from rotation matrix, use get_head_pose_angles from [utils/preprocess.py](utils/preprocess.py)
-6. Add the root dataset directory to dataset_paths by dataset_name:dataset_path in config.py (Use this **dataset_name** everywhere in the code for all dataset name related parameters in the code)
+6. Add the root dataset directory to dataset_paths by dataset_name:dataset_path in [config.py](config.py) (Use this **dataset_name** everywhere in the code for all dataset name related parameters in the code)
 7. Generate heatmaps from the 2D landmarks after completing step 1-6.
-You can use the function get_and_save_heatmap given in utils/preprocess.py with dataset_name as parameter.
+You can use the function get_and_save_heatmap given in [utils/preprocess.py](utils/preprocess.py) with dataset_name as parameter.
 Use the following command -

 ```
 $ python3 main.py --get_heatmap --dataset <dataset_name>